InterCity 125: ScotRail Inter7City

 Twenty-six HST sets, nine with four coaches and 17 with five coaches, moved from Great Western Railway to Abellio ScotRail after being refurbished by Wabtec at Doncaster Works with new interiors, controlled emission tanks and automatic sliding doors.
 They operate on services from Edinburgh and Glasgow to Aberdeen and Inverness, as well as between Aberdeen and Inverness.
 The first set entered service in October 2018.
 ScotRail's HST fleet operates under the brand name Inter7City.

 In September 2024, the Scottish Government announced their intention to replace ScotRail's HST fleet.
+In March 2026, it was announced that the HSTs would be replaced with refurbished Class 222 Meridian units, with these units being expected to be introduced between 2027 and 2028.